 4. Fish Habitat, water resources, and water quality.
 The Tanana River is the nearest catalogued anadromous waterbody, and is categorized under FRPA as a Type III.B. waterbody (glacial, with resident fish).
-The proposed sale areas are at least 1,500 feet from the active channels of the Tanana River, and there are no known perennial streams impacted by the sale areas or the access roads.
+The proposed sale areas are at least 100-4,000 feet from the active channels of the Tanana River, and there are no known perennial streams impacted by the sale areas or the access roads.
+NC-1905-D includes a 100-ft timber retention buffer between the sale boundary and the river.